RoyalIcing/Orb/README.md

 # Orb: Write WebAssembly with Elixir

-Orb lets you write WebAssembly with Elixir as your compiler:
+Write WebAssembly with the power of Elixir as your compiler:

 - Use Elixir’s **module system** to break problems down and then compose them together.
 - Chain function calls together with the **pipe `|>` operator**.